 We also had a little beach time.
 Pulling the dinghies up on the sand is not such a good idea when the tide is going out.
 We had to drag them out a long way again before we could get the motor down or get in ourselves.

 Kathy gave me her recipe and boat tips for making bread.
 There’s no turning back now.
 We don’t eat a lot of bread, but even a loaf of Wonderbread in the stores costs about $5.
 How did I never do this before?
 The possiblities are endless.
 This one has onion, bacon and cheese dip mix baked on top.
-Good with soup, for sandwiches, or dunked in olive oil and seasonings.

 On a sunny day it rises really well in the cockpit because it's just like a greenhouse and on a cooler day the engine room works well.